-Our Father had grafted Ruth into Israel.
-He grafted Rabbi Yeshua into the House of David.
-Now, as he had promised, he grafted the ten lost tribes, with all their countless descendants, into the New Israel.
+Our Father had grafted Ruth into Israel Ruth 4:10.
+He grafted Rabbi Yeshua into the House of David Mt 1:20.
+Now, as he had promised, he grafted the ten lost tribes, with all their countless descendants, into the new Israel Ezek 37:11–14; Mt 27:51–53.
 Rabbi Paul told us: “Some of the branches were broken off, and you, a wild olive shoot, were grafted in their place to share the richness of the olive tree” Rom 11:17.

 Rabbi Paul particularly emphasizes the Judahites.
 They are Rabbi Yeshua‘s family.
 He came as a Judahite.
 He sat at table with Judahites.
 Today’s Jews are mostly descended from Rabbi Yeshua’s tribe of Judah, with a few from Rabbi Paul‘s tribe of Benjamin, a still smaller number from the tribe of Levi, and a scattering from each of the other tribes.
 Holy Mother Church recognizes their necessity at the table. § 674 “The full inclusion of the Jews in the Messiah’s salvation, in the wake of the full number of the Gentiles, will enable the People of God to achieve the measure of the stature of the fullness of Christ, in which God may be all in all.”